zacharvey88/teatime-collective/README.md

 - **Settings Configuration**: Business settings and email configuration

 ### Getting Admin Access
-1. Set up admin credentials in environment variables
+1. Set up admin credentials in environment variables (both local and production)
-2. Generate bcrypt password hashes for admin credentials
+2. Generate bcrypt password hashes using the provided script: `node scripts/generate-password-hash.js your-password`
 3. Access `/admin/login` to authenticate
 4. Use the admin dashboard to manage all site content

+**Note**: Admin users are configured via environment variables only.
+No user management interface is provided for security reasons.

 ## 🎨 Customisation